rweigel/phys305/continuous_charge_distributions.md

 **Common Errors**

+The most common error is not having a primed variable in the euqation for ${\hat{\textbf{\char"0509}}}/{\char"0509^2}$.
+In the next step, suggestions are given that will allow you to catch this type of error.

-A common error is a miscalculation of the magnitude, which is
+Another common error is a miscalculation of the magnitude, which is

 $$\char"0509=|y\hat{\mathbf{y}}-x'\hat{\mathbf{x}}|=\sqrt{y^2+(-x')^2}$$